davesnuthouse/RedGuild/README.md

 * Request sync doesn't work (check who it choses it from too and when the editors version codes fixed it should pick the highest version)
 * Editors decline force sync not showing/working?
 * Version control on editors tab isn't right and we need that functionality to fix/improve lots of other things
-* Multiple rolls are recorded during auctions, needs to just be first and warn user it has only accepted the first roll
+* (Auc) Multiple rolls are recorded during auctions, needs to just be first and warn user it has only accepted the first roll
-* Item swapping during bids doesn't start a new bid (confirmation box to stop accidental ones whilst bidding is ongoing)
+* (Auc) Item swapping during bids doesn't start a new bid (confirmation box to stop accidental ones whilst bidding is ongoing)

 Ideas for future releases (significant work):
 * Colour coding in the logs to make them easier to read (and full redesign of log tab tbh)